apkbox/closetrpc/Readme.md

   * Let exception handled through client callback (one for all services.)
   * Combine both approaches - let service handle if first and then invoke a global handler if not.

+* Once connection established, give the server's user code a chance to handle messages on a separate service stack, which then indicates whether the connection can proceed or should be aborted.
+This can serve as a plug in point for custom authorization/authentication or version checking.

 ## Extracted from source code
 ### client.cpp::FlushPendingCalls